-The Vermont Department of Financial Regulation (DFR) requires you to complete a four-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The Vermont Department of Financial Regulation requires you to complete a four-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your Vermont Property and Casualty Insurance License

 - Complete a Vermont Pre-License Education Course (ExamFX – $189+)

 - Take the Vermont Licensing Exam (Prometric – $65)

 - Complete a Vermont License Application (Sircon or the National Insurance Producer Registry (NIPR) – $60 application fee + $5.60 transaction fee)

 Steps to Get a Vermont Property and Casualty Insurance License